ajgon/opsworks_ruby/docs/source/attributes.rst

   - Bind the appserver to a port on 0.0.0.0.
 This is useful for serving the application directly from the appserver without a web server middleware or separating the web server into its own container or server.
+    This can also be used for running multiple applications on a server when using apache as your webserver.

 unicorn